gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 selling flags and hurried away.

-Pen and Scissors Street…  the shambles around the dried vegetable market…  a crumbling flight steps the collar whispered had never been named, and there I was in Six Ears Square.
+Pen and Scissors Street…  the shambles around the dried vegetable market…  a crumbling flight of steps the collar whispered had never been named, and there I was in Six Ears Square.
 I paused at the top to make a mental note about the stairs.
 Someone might pay for their repair in exchange for putting their name on them.